 Will Art Boxes be available?

-Art Boxes and coloring sheets are not available at this time.
-Please refer to the Cantor website or the Anderson Collection website for information about our virtual family programs, which will continue through Dec.
-2021.
+Coloring sheets are available in our Denning Family Resource Center.
+Art Boxes are not available at this time.
+Please refer to the Cantor website or the Anderson Collection website for information about our virtual family programs.
+We offer Virtual Guided Visits and in-person tours.

 Are group reservations accepted?

 We are accepting group reservations of up to 15 people at this time.

 Public in-person tours are on Saturdays and Sundays at 12:30pm and 2:30pm.

 At this time, there is a limited number of public programs at the museums.
 Please check the Cantor website or the Anderson Collection website for information about upcoming programs.